salesforce/lwc/docs/restrictions.md

 ### Shadow Roots

-* [x] `this.template.host` is disallowed.
-This is to prevent walking up the DOM.
 * [x] `this.template.ownerDocument` is disallowed.
 This is to prevent accessing the global document via dot notation.`);
-* [x] methods `appendChild`, `removeChild`, `replaceChild`, `cloneNode`, `insertBefore`, `getElementById`, `getSelection`, `elementFromPoint` and `elementsFromPoint` are disallowed.
+* [x] methods `appendChild`, `removeChild`, `replaceChild`, `cloneNode`, `insertBefore`, `getElementById`, and `getSelection` are disallowed.
 * [x] `this.template.addEventListener(elm, type, options)` is discouraged if `options` is present because passive and once are not supported at the moment.
 * [ ] enable `this.template.getElementByTagName`.
 * [ ] `this.template.firstChild` and `this.template.lastChild` are disallowed to support auto-insertion of styles when needed.

-All Raptor components are aligned with the idea of a closed shadow root.
-Users don't have a way to create the shadowRoot, or attach it, that's done by the engine.
-And as part of the process, we do enforce it to be `closed` otherwise specified.
-The design goal of a `closed` mode is to disallow any access to content of the custom element from an outside world.
-As a result, the following APIs are subject to this kind of constraints, and cannot be used by consumers:
+LWC components will not allow users to manually create or attach shadow roots, that's done by the engine.
+And as part of the process, we will create the shadow root with `open` mode unless otherwise specified.
+As a result of disallowing manual creation, the following APIs cannot be used by consumers:

- * [x] Element.shadowRoot
- * [x] Element.assignedSlot
+ * [x] Element.attachShadowRoot
  * [ ] Event.composedPath()

 ## Styles